vdbulcke/oidc-client-demo/www/docs/server_config.md

 Default: `http://127.0.0.1:5556/auth/callback`

 !!! warning
-    You can change the port number of the local client using the `--port` flag.
+    You can change the port number of the local client using the `--port` or using a hostname instead of ip using `--localhost` flag.
 If you do so, you will need to update the redirect_uri on the Authorization Server configuration as well